 Busch Gardens Tampa Bay: Get ready for a soak on the Congo River Rapids (pictured)!
 This thrilling ride is the perfect way to cool off after a hot afternoon exploring the theme park!
 You can also go for a splash on the Stanley Falls Flume ride which is suitable for younger guests, as long as they are at least 46 inches tall!

-Lowry Park Zoo: Cool off in the splash area at Wallaroo Station at Lowry Park Zoo.
+ZooTampa at Lowry Park: Cool off in the splash area at Wallaroo Station at Lowry Park Zoo.
 Bring your child’s bathing suit, pool shoes and towel so they can cool off after visiting with their favorite animals at the zoo!

-Weeki Wachee Springs State Park: Nature has another gem in store for you…Weeki Wachee Springs!
+Weeki Wachee Springs State Park (opens for the season on March 15, 2019): Nature has another gem in store for you…Weeki Wachee Springs!
 Meet a few live mermaids and don’t forget to bring your bathing suits to take a dip in the crystal clear springs in Buccaneer Bay.
 There’s even a waterslide, kiddie pool and lazy river!